elastic/helm-charts/elasticsearch/examples/kubernetes-kind/README.md

 Note that this configuration should be used for test only and isn't recommended for production.

-## Requirements

-There is currently an [kind issue][] with mount points created from PVCs not writable by non-root users. [kubernetes-sigs/kind#1157][] should fix it in a future release.
+Note that Kind < 0.7.0 are affected by a [kind issue][] with mount points created from PVCs not writable by non-root users. [kubernetes-sigs/kind#1157][] fix it in Kind 0.7.0.

-Meanwhile, the workaround is to install manually [Rancher Local Path Provisioner][] and use `local-path` storage class for Elasticsearch volumes (see [Makefile][] instructions).
+The workaround for Kind < 0.7.0 is to install manually [Rancher Local Path Provisioner][] and use `local-path` storage class for Elasticsearch volumes (see [Makefile][] instructions).

 ## Usage

-* Deploy Elasticsearch chart with the default values: `make install`
+* For Kind >= 0.7.0: Deploy Elasticsearch chart with the default values: `make install`
+* For Kind < 0.7.0: Deploy Elasticsearch chart with `local-path` storage class: `make install-local-path`

 * You can now setup a port forward to query Elasticsearch API: